What is a PhD? What is a Doctorate degree?

 A PhD usually includes a dissertation of around 80,000 to 100, 000 words which is based on research carried out throughout the course.
-The research needs to be original and aim to create new research and knowledge of a specialist area, to build from existing theories.
+The research needs to be original and aims to create new research and knowledge of a specialist area, to build from existing theories.
 Some institutions will accept individuals on a Master’s of Philosophy (MPhil) course and then upgrade them to a PhD status after the student completes the first year or two.
-Students who have not completed sufficient work for a PhD level, or wish to reduce their workload can submit a shorter thesis and gain an MPhil instead.
+Students who have not completed sufficient work to a PhD level, or wish to reduce their workload can submit a shorter thesis and gain an MPhil instead.

 There is very little taught element within a PhD degree, students are expected to work independently and seek support from their tutor and department.
 During their studies, individuals will attempt to get their academic papers published in a peer-reviewed journal and present their work at lectures and conferences, to gain feedback for their thesis.

 What entry requirements do I need to study a PhD?